rgutierrez-cotech/airflow-k8s-r-template/README.md

-# Carnegie Foundation Data Processing Project
+# Template project for Airflow/Cloud Composer, Kubernetes, and R

-This project contains config files, artifacts, and scripts for use within the data processing pipeline orchestrated with Apache Airflow/Cloud Composer.
+This project contains config files, artifacts, and scripts for use within a data processing pipeline orchestrated with Apache Airflow/Cloud Composer.

 ## Overview